jonocarroll/wp_content/_posts/2017-06-26-data-munging-with-r-preview-storing-values-assigning.md

 </div>
 <div class="paragraph">
 <p>which is what we got when we added these numbers explicitly.
 Note that since our
-expression produces just a number (no assigment), the value is printed.
+expression produces just a number (no assignment), the value is printed.
 We’ll cover how to add and subtract values in more depth in our section on basic mathematics.</p>
 </div>
 <div class="paragraph">